-- Where metering is located within an area or in any position capable of being struck by vehicles, suitable protective barriers or bollards should be provided and installed by the customer.
-Refer Figure 8.7-1; and - Where metering is installed in a location that is protected from the weather in accordance with the Electricity Safety Act and Regulations, the metering equipment shall be located: - in a meter enclosure; or - on a hinged meter panel mounted on a suitable metering surround; and - Where metering is installed in locations exposed to the weather the metering shall be installed in suitable enclosures conforming to these Rules; - Locked in accordance with Clause 5.6.2 (Victorian Power Industry Lock) to provide protection against vandalism.
+- Where metering is incorporated in a structure that is of sufficient structural integrity e.g. brickwork or masonry blocks - Where metering is installed in a location that is protected from the weather in accordance with the Electricity Safety Act and Regulations, the metering equipment shall be located: - in a meter enclosure; or - on a hinged meter panel mounted on a suitable metering surround. - Where metering is installed in locations exposed to the weather the metering shall be installed in suitable enclosures conforming to these Rules; - Where protection against vandalism is required, the metering enclosure shall be locked in accordance with Clause 5.6.2 (Victorian Power Industry Lock or CL001 Key).